 Young people seem need to discharge their youthful energy and prove their ability to do things unconventional.
 Dancing in open hand hold rather than embrace, they can do fancy steps and showy figures.
 Some even attained certain degree of skillfulness in what they are doing.
 Nevertheless, there is no fundamental difference between this kind of tango and other sports dances.
 Personally I don't see how such way of dancing tango is even enjoyable in comparison to the feeling-oriented milonguero style.
 I wish there were better reasons why some people insist on doing this when there is clearly a better way, other than they need to release energy, show off, have obstacles, or don't know better.
 As far as comfort, soulfulness, indulgence and gratification are concerned, there is really no comparison between the two styles.

 It may be characteristic for young people to act rebelliously, but being obsessed with the stereotype or wanting to prove that they are different from older people is childish and naive.
 Older people are once young and rebellious, too.
-In fact, many milongueros can do Nuevo steps better than most young people.
+In fact, many milongueros can do Nuevo steps better than young people today.
 They quit doing that because they become wiser after tried everything that young people with their limited experience cannot even imagine.
-Most young people learned tango from their peers, who learned from their peers, and they simply don't know another way to dance tango.
-Once they have tasted the milonguero way, most will renounce theirs and follow suit.
+Most young people learned tango from their peers, who learned from their peers, and they simply don't know another way to tango.
+Once they have tasted the milongueros' way, most will renounce theirs and follow suit.
 (See The Styles of Tango.)

 This is how milongueros emerge